Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle12](/documentation/images/CreateAssetBundle12.PNG)

 The first **exampleassetbundle** file is the actual asset bundle that needs to be made available on the web.
-The second file is a manifest file describing what is in the bundle.
-The file should contain something like:
+The second file (with lines in the icon) is a manifest file describing what is in the bundle.
+If you double click to open it, the file should contain something like:
 ```
 ManifestFileVersion: 0
 CRC: 1652422628